 Question 15.
 What was the impact of the Champaran episode on the peasants and the British government?

 Answer – The impact of the Champaran episode on the peasants is positive.
-Peasants fear of British landlords had reduced very much.
+Peasant fear of British landlords had reduced very much.
 They had become more confident.

 The British were fearful.
 British government constitutes an inquiry commission in favor of poor peasants.